Bodigrim/smallcheck/README.md

 SmallCheck replaces it.
 See also Lazy SmallCheck.
 Each tool has its advantages and disadvantages when compared with the others.

-SmallCheck is a Haskell 98 package.
+SmallCheck is a Haskell 98 package (aside from using unsafePerformIO to test IO computations).
 It can be [obtained][hackage] from hackage.

 [hackage]: http://hackage.haskell.org/package/smallcheck